 Hortau' Complete Service

-A scale inhibitor made from plants, to replace the harmful petroleum-based and mined substances used in industrial water treatment
+A scale inhibitor made from plants, replacing petroleum-based substances in industrial water treatment

 Bamboo for Life